HSTA VB Retiree – Eligibility

 Civil Union Partner

-A person who has entered into a legal civil union partnership with an employee-beneficiary which is recognized by a state government.
+A person who has entered into a civil union with an employee-beneficiary under the rules established by the State Department of Health.
 Documentation of the civil union must be provided with the application to enroll.

 There may be Federal and State Income Tax consequences with employer paid coverage for domestic partners.
 There may be Federal Income Tax consequences with employer paid coverage for civil union partners.
 If your domestic partner does not qualify as your dependent for tax purposes, a portion of the premium paid for your domestic partner will be deemed taxable income and reported to you on the appropriate federal and state tax form.
 If your civil union partner does not qualify as your dependent for tax purposes, a portion of the premium paid for your civil union partner will be deemed taxable income and reported to you on the appropriate federal tax form.
 Consult your tax advisor to determine your domestic or civil union partner’s status.
 If you determine that your domestic or civil union partner is a dependent, submit a completed Affidavit of “Dependency” for Tax Purposes, available on the HSTA VB retiree forms page.